Netherlands–Spain relations: Reign of Philip II

 On 25 October 1555, Emperor Charles V resigned from his son Philip the headquarters of the Order of the Golden Fleece, the Duchy of Burgundy and therefore the 17 territories from the Netherlands.

 Within the Hispanic monarchy, the Netherlands offered a good economic vitality, with a well-established merchant class.
 So the attempts to increase taxes to cover wars, the defense of their privileges and the spread of Calvinism created a focus of resistance that led to the general rebellion in the area against Spanish politics.

 Union of Utrecht and Union of Arrás (1579).

 In 1568, the rebellion in the Netherlands began, which would lead to the Eighty Years War.
 On 5 January 1579, Catholics formed the Arras Union: provinces of Artois, Hainaut and part of Flanders (Lille, Douai and Orchies).
 Protestants in contrast constituted 23 January the Utrecht Union: Holland, Zeeland, Utrecht, Gelderland, Groningen, and later cities of Brabant and Flanders.

 Before the death of the King of Spain, the territory of the Netherlands, in theory the seventeen provinces, did not pass to his son Philip III, but jointly to his son-in-law Albert and his daughter Isabel Clara Eugenia, as he was part of the dowry, along with the Duchy of Burgundy at his wedding with Archduke Alberto by the Act of Assignment of 6 May 1598, in an attempt by the King to solve the problem generated by the insurrection of the Netherlands by establishing an indigenous branch of the Habsburgs.

 Reign of Philip III

-The peace treaties with France (1598) and with England (1604) and the exhaustion by war led to the establishment of the truce of the twelve years.
+The peace treaties with France (1598) and with England (1604) and the exhaustion by war led to the establishment of the Twelve Years' Truce.